-(New Latin) fibro = fibrous tissues
+(New Latin) fibro ≃ of fibrous tissue (connective tissue)

-Lit.
-Muscle and fibrous connective tissue pain.
+Muscle and fibrous tissue pain.

 The symptoms of fibromyalgia are very real, and expletively painful at times.

-Fibro is fixable - with TIME and FOCUS.
+Fibro is fixable - with time and focus.

-© Copyright Leigh Blyth BVM&S 2017-2019
+© Copyright Leigh Blyth BVM&S 2017-2020